Outdoor Recreation

 Students studying Personal Fitness Qualifications and Work Experience in Tenerife

 Leonardo da Vinci Project VET Education, Language, Culture and Work Experience in Tenerife.
-Project No: 163059 – Fitness Excel Training gained European Funding to design a project which enabled students studying for Personal Fitness Training Qualification to gain work experience in Tenerife whilst learning Spanish.
+Project No: 163059 – Fitness Excel Training gained European Funding to design a project which enabled students studying for YMCA Personal Fitness Training Qualification Level 3 and Exercise for Children Level 2 to gain work experience in Tenerife whilst learning Spanish.

 Graduation – Students receiving their Diplomas